harleydutton/tabula-rasa/README.md

 4. subsections

 ## To-Do
+- learn how to imbbed images in markdown
 - start at 'the end' and merge old sections into outline
 - edit "checks" section
 - refine section names using toc